evoila/osb-docs/service-docs/pages/osb-kafka.md

 - SSL certificates expired
 - Automatic Failover requires Zookeeper

 Access to the VM via [Bosh CLI](https://bosh.io/docs/cli-v2/) is required for debugging.
-The logs of Redis can be acquired within the VM under:
+The logs of Kafka can be acquired within the VM under:

 ```
 /var/vcap/sys/log/redis/?ALL?